How to define variables and display their values in AnQiCMS templates?

 <h1>{{ archive.Title }}</h1>

-Here are thearchiveis an object,Titlewhich is the attribute of this object.
-Through.(Point operator)We can delve into the properties of the object layer by layer.
-AnQiCMS variables are usually named following the camel case naming convention, i.e., the first letter of each word is capitalized, for examplearchive.Id/archive.Link.
+HerearchiveIt is an object,TitleThen it is the attribute of this object.
+Through.The dot operator, we can delve into the properties of the object layer by layer.
+AnQiCMS usually follows the camel case naming convention for variable names, that is, the first letter of each word is capitalized, for examplearchive.Id/archive.Link.

-Sometimes, we may need to create some temporary variables inside the template for subsequent calculations, combinations, or use within local code blocks.
-AnQiCMS providessetandwithTwo ways to define variables.
+Sometimes, we may need to create some temporary variables inside the template for subsequent calculations, combinations, or use in local code blocks.
+AnQiCMS providessetandwithDefine variables in two ways.

 {% set myTitle = "欢迎来到安企CMS的世界" %}